Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The two architectures can be mixed, with some DRM systems performing the authorization operations in the license server (or a "license proxy") and others using the authorization service directly.
 This may be relevant when integrating license servers from different vendors into the same solution.

 A DASH client will attempt to contact an authorization service if an authorization service URL is provided.
-If no such URL is provided, it will assume that all authorization checks (if any are required) are provided by the license server and will not attach any proof of authorization.
+If no such URL is provided, it will assume that all authorization checks (if any are required) are performed by the license server (in reality, often a license proxy) and will not attach any proof of authorization.

 ### Passing a content ID to services ### {#CPS-lr-model-contentid}